aws-samples/aws-modernization-with-dynatrace/content/10_introduction/30_Dynatrace.md

 * **Operate & optimize phase** - Once migrated, it will start to get interesting with usage of all modern services, modern architectures using Fargate, ECS, EKS, Lambda, Amazon Aurora Serverless and much more.
 We know we need to adopt modern ways of operations by automating monitoring tasks, remediation tasks and ITSM tasks.
 We must also continue to expand and optimize our costs and performance.

-Here is an overview for how [Dynatrace](https://www.dynatrace.com) helps in each phase of our modernization journey.
+Here is an overview for how <a href="https://www.dynatrace.com" target="_blank">Dynatrace</a> helps in each phase of our modernization journey.

 ![image](/images/cloud-framework-new.png)